susmapathak/susmapathak.github.io/README.md

-## Welcome to Susma Pathak GitHub Pages
+## Welcome to Susma Pathak GitHub Page

 You can use the [editor on GitHub](https://github.com/susmapathak/susmapathak.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.